Ketel Marte Player Props: Diamondbacks vs. Brewers

-Ketel Marte -- batting .382 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Milwaukee Brewers, with Corbin Burnes on the hill, on June 19 at 8:10 PM ET.
+Ketel Marte -- batting .394 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Milwaukee Brewers, with Colin Rea on the hill, on June 20 at 8:10 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Guardians.
+In his last game, he went 1-for-5 with an RBI against the Brewers.

 Ketel Marte Game Info & Props vs. the Brewers